 Updated June 2019

-The first ever Gulf-Houston Regional Conservation Plan (Gulf-Houston RCP) is a long-term collaborative of environmental, business and governmental entities working together to create a first-ever ecosystem continuity and connectivity plan for the Gulf-Houston Region.
-The RCP includes five initiatives encompassing conservation-related projects around the region, divided into two phases.
+Gulf-Houston Regional Conservation Plan (Gulf-Houston RCP) is a long-term collaborative of environmental, business, and governmental entities working together to implement an ecosystem resilience plan for the Eight-County Gulf-Houston region.
+The 8 counties in the RCP are: Brazoria, Chambers, Galveston, Fort Bend, Harris, Liberty, Montgomery and Waller County.

 Learn more about the partners on this project here.

 The following maps outline the key areas and projects targeted in Phases 1 and 2 of the Regional Conservation Plan

 Gulf-Houston RCP: Key Initiatives